Ford Engineering Academy (FEA) September 2017 Relaunch

 Geoff Ford, Chairman of Ford Engineering Group said: “We expect Ford personnel to be supporting the Academy at various stages”.

 Zac Aldridge, Assistant Principal/ STEM Gateshead College added: “Gateshead College is delighted to be working with Ford on relaunching the Engineering Academy.
+Find here more about The Dublin Roofers.
 We are acutely aware of the importance to our region of ensuring that we encourage and inspire the next generation of engineers; the Academy will do just that with the state-of-the-art equipment and outstanding teaching.
 Partnering with the Ford Group on this venture is vital to its success.
 It is clear that Ford invests as much importance in skills and training as we do and, with Ford’s links to the sector, can only benefit our excellent learners in their aspirations of becoming the engineers of the future”.